 .

-This analysis is based on a proprietary database of daily fund positions and portfolio weights constructed and maintained by Turing Technology Associates Inc. The specific funds used in the research dataset include 114 unique US equity mutual funds, from 57 fund families, and represent $1.996 trillion in assets under management (AUM).
+This analysis is based on a proprietary database of daily fund positions and portfolio weights compiled and maintained by Turing Technology Associates Inc. The specific funds included in the research dataset comprise 114 unique US equity mutual funds, from 57 fund families, representing $1.996 trillion in assets under management (AUM).

 Fund Selection Process

-The funds selected for use in the research came from the set of mutual funds included within a series of investment portfolios known as Ensemble Active Management (EAM) Portfolios.
-Turing licenses a series of proprietary technologies to clients to support their creation of such EAM Portfolios.
+The funds selected for use in the research were drawn from the set of mutual funds included within a series of investment portfolios known as Ensemble Active Management (EAM) Portfolios.
+Turing licences a series of proprietary technologies to clients to support their creation of such EAM Portfolios.
 Each EAM Portfolio is typically constructed from a set of 10 to 15 underlying mutual funds with a corresponding industry benchmark.
 As of early August 2019, Turing had 24 client-designed EAM Portfolios in live production.

-All 114 funds used within the study were selected by clients or prospects of Turing related to the design of an EAM Portfolio.
-Because Turing’s clients selected the underlying funds and corresponding benchmark, the fund selection process maintained independence from the researchers.
+All 114 funds used in the study were selected by Turing’s clients or prospective clients in connection with the design of an EAM portfolio.
+As Turing’s clients selected the underlying funds and the corresponding benchmark, the fund selection process remained independent of the researchers.

 Source of Daily Fund Positions

 To access daily fund holdings, Turing applied its proprietary fund-replication technology known as the Hercules System.
-Hercules is a machine learning-based platform processing a multitude of publicly available data, with core concepts behind the approach in use and development for more than a decade.
+Hercules is a machine learning-based platform that processes a vast amount of publicly available data, with the core concepts behind the approach having been in use and under development for more than a decade.
 Hercules is not a regression-based approach.
 Daily estimated positions are generated by the Hercules System, with the out-of-sample portfolios rebalanced every 14 days.

-For reference, the Hercules estimated fund holdings and weights for the funds used in this study typically generated a tracking error of less than 1%, and a correlation to the actual fund returns that was greater than 99.7%.
+For reference, the Hercules estimates of fund holdings and weights for the funds used in this study typically generated a tracking error of less than 1%, and a correlation with actual fund returns of more than 99.7%.

-The focus of this research was to analyze the impact of manager conviction in security selection, and thus we embedded two critical design elements into the study.
-First, securities were categorized and evaluated based on portfolio weights relative to the benchmark.
-Rather than focus on actual portfolio weights, which are heavily influenced by benchmark weights, the emphasis was placed on a manager’s overweight and underweight decisions and the scale of the over or underweight positions.
-Second, we divided each fund into multiple, non-overlapping subportfolios determined by the level of Manager Conviction involved, and evaluated their performance separately.
-Each subportfolio was rebalanced every 14 days and treated as a distinct Model Portfolio.
-The three subportfolios analyzed were:
+The aim of this research was to analyse the impact of manager's conviction in security selection, and so we incorporated two key design elements into the study.
+Firstly, securities were categorised and evaluated on the basis of their portfolio weights relative to the benchmark.
+Rather than focusing on actual portfolio weights – which are heavily influenced by benchmark weights – the emphasis was placed on a manager’s decisions to overweight or underweight securities and the scale of those overweight or underweight positions.
+Second, we divided each fund into multiple, non-overlapping sub-portfolios determined by the level of manager conviction involved, and evaluated their performance separately.
+Each sub-portfolio was rebalanced every 14 days and treated as a distinct model portfolio.
+The three sub-portfolios analysed were:

-High Conviction Overweights: A subportfolio consisting of the largest overweight positions for stocks in the fund.
-The subportfolio was selected to cumulatively represent 80% of aggregate portfolio overweights relative to the benchmark.
+High-Conviction Overweights: A sub-portfolio comprising the fund’s largest overweight positions in equities.
+The sub-portfolio was selected to cumulatively represent 80% of the portfolio’s aggregate overweight positions relative to the benchmark.

-Underweights: A subportfolio consisting of the largest underweight positions for stocks in the fund.
-The subportfolio was selected to cumulatively represent 80% of aggregate portfolio underweights relative to the benchmark.
+Underweights: A sub-portfolio comprising the fund’s largest underweight positions in shares.
+The sub-portfolio was selected to cumulatively represent 80% of the portfolio’s aggregate underweights relative to the benchmark.

-Neutral Weights: A subportfolio consisting of overweight securities that are not included in the Overweight subportfolio and underweight positions that are not included in the Underweight subportfolio.
+Neutral Weights: A sub-portfolio comprising overweight securities that are not included in the Overweight sub-portfolio and underweight positions that are not included in the Underweight sub-portfolio.

-All subportfolios capture distinct choices by a fund manager.
-The dynamic portfolio weights for each subportfolio are in proportion to the original fund weights, normalized to 100%.
-Securities outside of the benchmark were excluded as they cannot be properly evaluated in relation to a benchmark.
-All performance data was calculated both as gross of any fees and after factoring in a hypothetical 85 bps fee.
+All sub-portfolios reflect distinct choices made by a fund manager.
+The dynamic portfolio weights for each sub-portfolio are proportional to the original fund weights, normalised to 100%.
+Securities not included in the benchmark were excluded as they cannot be properly assessed against a benchmark.
+All performance data was calculated both gross of any fees and after factoring in a hypothetical 85 bps fee.
 Neither result reflected transaction costs.

-The performance data presented represents rolling one-year data (daily step), which was evaluated to capture the percent of rolling periods where each subportfolio was able to outperform the corresponding benchmark (Success Rate), and the average excess (or negative) relative return.
+The performance data presented consists of rolling one-year data (daily intervals), which was analysed to determine the percentage of rolling periods in which each sub-portfolio outperformed the corresponding benchmark (Success Rate), and the average excess (or negative) relative return.

-A subportfolio consisting of securities included in the benchmark but not included in the mutual fund (i.e., Zero Weights) was built and analyzed.
-This fourth subgrouping was not included in the research results because the only way to capture any potential alpha would be through a 100% short portfolio, which is not allowed in a traditional mutual fund.
-For reference, the Zero Weight portfolio underperformed the benchmark by 78 bps, on average.
-Unfortunately, even a frictionless short portfolio of Zero Weight securities would not be able to earn the fees of even a standard long-only mutual fund.
+A sub-portfolio comprising securities included in the benchmark but not held by the mutual fund (i.e., zero weights) was constructed and analysed.
+This fourth subgroup was not included in the research results because the only way to capture any potential alpha would be through a 100% short portfolio, which is not permitted in a traditional mutual fund.
+For reference, the Zero Weight portfolio underperformed the benchmark by 78 basis points, on average.
+Unfortunately, even a frictionless short portfolio of Zero Weight securities would not be able to generate enough returns to cover the fees of even a standard long-only mutual fund.